opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/cce.rst

 .. figure:: /_static/images/service-catalogs/cce_update1.png
   :width: 700

-  Figure 11.
+  Figure 12.
 Clone the version :code:`0.1.0-SNAPSHOT`

 2. In the new version (:code:`0.1.1-SNAPSHOT`), make any changes in the design (e.g., add a new node).

 .. figure:: /_static/images/service-catalogs/cce_update2.png
   :width: 700

-  Figure 12.
+  Figure 13.
 Add a new node :code:`CCENode_az2`

 3. Go to Deploy Setup / Select the target **Version** to update (:code:`0.1.1-SNAPSHOT`).

-4. Review the differences between the current version and the new one (:code:`0.1.0-SNAPSHOT` -> :code:`0.1.1-SNAPSHOT`), if any nodes are added/removed, or any properties have been changed.
+4. Review the differences between the two versions, if any nodes are added/removed, or any properties have been changed as expected.

 .. figure:: /_static/images/service-catalogs/cce_update3.png
   :width: 700

-  Figure 12.
+  Figure 14.
 The table shows a new node :code:`CCENode_az2` will be added

 5. Click **Update** and review the result

 .. figure:: /_static/images/service-catalogs/cce_update4.png
   :width: 700

-  Figure 12.
+  Figure 15.
 The new node :code:`CCENode_az2` is installed

 3. Links
 ========